 Furthermore, the engine oil helps to clean the engine.
 Motor oils contain additives like viscosity improvers, special detergents, friction modifiers, and cleaning agents.
 The function of these additives is to prevent sludging (that is, the buildup of smaller particles such as varnish and carbon deposit in your engine.

-In conclusion, clean engine oil helps increase engine service life, protect engine components, reduce mechanical breakdowns, and improve operating efficiency.
+In conclusion, No products found. helps increase engine service life, protect engine components, reduce mechanical breakdowns, and improve operating efficiency.
 To ensure that your vehicle runs smoothly, you need to change the oil when it gets dirty.

 How Does It Work?